microbit-foundation/dev-docs/index.md

 ## Latest news

-For the latest news and community updates, join our mailing list and Slack group.
+For the latest news and community updates, join our mailing list.

 {% include community.html %}